READ LISTING DISCLAIMER

-Victory Chimes, built as “Edwin And Maud” being named for the two children of her first Captain, Robert E. Riggen, is the only surviving example of the Chesapeake Ram type schooner in existence today.
+The 131-foot Victory Chimes (ex-Edwin and Maud) is the only surviving example of the Chesapeake Ram type schooner in existence today.

-In 1989 she returned to the coast of Maine and subsequently in 1990, was purchased by her current owners, Capt.
+In 1990, she was purchased by her current owners, Capt.
 Kip Files and Capt.
-Paul DeGaeta who named her “Victory Chimes” once again and returned her to the passenger trade.
-Honored by the State of Maine as “The premier schooner of the Maine sailing fleet” in 1991, by the United States National Parks Service as a “National Historic Landmark” in 1997 and minted on the State of Maine Quarter in 2003, she remains a successful and well kept “working” vessel steeped with important U.S. maritime history.
+Paul DeGaeta, and again became a passenger vessel.
+Honored by the State of Maine as “The premier schooner of the Maine sailing fleet” in 1991, by the United States National Parks Service as a “National Historic Landmark” in 1997 and minted on the State of Maine Quarter in 2003, she remains a successful and well-kept working vessel steeped in important U.S. maritime history.

-Disclaimer: These particulars are a general guide to give a broad description of the yacht.
+The particulars on this page are a general guide to give a broad description of the yacht.
 They are not intended to constitute part of an offer or contract.
-All photographs, measurements, plans and specifications referred to are given as a guide only and should not be relied upon for the purchase or charter of this yacht.
-The copyright of all details, photographs and deckplans remains the property their respectful owners.
+All prices, photographs, measurements, plans and specifications referred to are given as a guide only and should not be relied upon for the purchase of this yacht.
+The copyright of all details, photographs and deckplans remains the property of their respectful owners.